SEALING MISDEMEANOR CASES IN ILLNOIS

 HOW LONG DO I HAVE TO WAIT TO SEAL MY RECORD?

 The waiting period to file a Petition to Seal is three years after you complete your sentence.
 If you received Conditional Discharge, Regular Probation, or Time served, the waiting period is three years.
+Although there are waiting periods, sealing misdemeanors in Illinois will hide your record from the public, landlords, and almost all employers.

 WHICH ILLINOIS MISDEMEANOR CASES CAN NOT BE SEALED?